Can you combine hockey with science? Of course you can!

 Make a prediction.

 The experiment's always the fun part, isn't it?
 It was time to see how well everything slid.
 We brought in our frozen sheet pan and started sliding.
-Lizzie marked our results the same way as she did our predictions.
+My oldest marked our results the same way as she did our predictions.
 We discovered that felt and pom poms didn't slide like we thought they would.
 And those glass marbles, wow!
 They slid the best!

 The item that were smooth and light slid better than the items that were rough or soft.